Introduction

 Orka Cluster is an enterprise virtualization and orchestration solution designed for macOS.
 It provides two classes of capabilities:

-- Virtualization (optimized for Apple Silicon and macOS, with Apple Hypervisor interface)
+• Virtualization (optimized for Apple Silicon and macOS, with Apple Hypervisor interface, while still retaining support for Intel-based Mavs)

 Overview

-- A control plane that facilitates the orchestration activities, including provisioning and de-provisioning of VMs across hosts running virtualization interfaces to macOS compute resources.
+• A control plane that facilitates the orchestration activities, including provisioning and de-provisioning of VMs across hosts running virtualization interfaces to macOS compute resources.
+The control plane runs inside a kubernetes environment.
+An API Server exposes the control plane to the those who manage the workloads on the cluster.

-- A fleet of MacStadium Bare Metal Mac hosts running virtualization interfaces to macOS compute resources.
+• A fleet of MacStadium Bare Metal Mac hosts running virtualization interfaces to macOS compute resources.
+The fleet must be network-connected via mesh networks, VPNs, tunnels, or other mechanisms.

-- An image repository to store and distribute the images to the fleet, where they are used as VMs.
+• An image repository to store and distribute the images to the fleet, where they are used as VMs.
+The image repository can be an OCI registry or a shared NFS mount.

 An Orka Cluster can start with as little as two nodes and can scale to hundreds of nodes if needed.
 The MacStadium team can assist in confirming the size and scaling.